Anisotropic thermal conduction in galaxy clusters with MHD in Gadget: Tests for the new code

 For all of the following tests we use initial conditions with "glass-like" particle distributions.
 Therefore, we rule out any alignment effects which arise by the definition of a grid.
 Even if the test setups could be done in one or two dimensions, we perform all tests in a fully three dimensional set-up.

 Furthermore, we run the simulations with gas only and disable any accelerations on the SPH particles which would come from self-gravity or the MHD equations.
-With this approach, we ensure that hydrodynamical properties like the density and the internal energy are computed correctly in their respective SPH loops, but we evolve only the conduction equation to thoroughly test the behaviour of our implementations.
+With this approach, we ensure that hydrodynamical properties like the density and the internal energy are computed correctly in their respective SPH loops, but we evolve only the conduction equation to thoroughly test the behaviour of our implementations. \nr{Additionally, we keep the heat flux limiter due off to gain a better understanding of how the code behaves.}

 We always start by describing a test case and the derivation of an analytic solution.
 We are only be able to derive an analytic solution for a constant conduction coefficient, which we enforce in our code for the test problems instead of using Spitzer conduction.
 Afterwards we show the behaviour of the existing code (i.e. isotropic conduction) with a reference run and further present our results with the new anisotropic approaches (fully anisotropic and isotropised).